 In this playful twist on the classic Alsatian dish choucroute, Chef Jose Alvarado, who owns a restaurant in Carthage, NY, dubs his version “Upstate Shoo-Kroot.”
-The recipe incorporates his homemade sauerkraut (see related recipe at left), along with hearty baby back pork ribs, kielbasa, potatoes and carrots—all slow cooked with ale-style beer.
+The recipe incorporates his homemade sauerkraut, along with hearty baby back pork ribs, kielbasa, potatoes and carrots—all slow cooked with ale-style beer.

 - 1 Tbs. vegetable oil